viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 ### Wire your pump

-Now, wire and power your pump [motor](/components/motor/), and relay module to complete your hardware setup.
+Now, wire and power your pump [motor](/components/motor/) and relay module to complete your hardware setup:

 1. Attach an [alligator wire clip](https://www.amazon.com/Goupchn-Alligator-Breadboard-Flexible-Electrical/dp/B08M5P6LHR/) to your 5V pump motor's positive wire, and connect it to the NO pin on relay module.
    NO stands for normally open, which will keep the circuit open unless the pin is triggered.
-2. Attach another [alligator wire clip](https://www.amazon.com/Goupchn-Alligator-Breadboard-Flexible-Electrical/dp/B08M5P6LHR/) to your 5V pump motor's negative wire, and connect it to [Pin 39 (Ground)](https://pinout.xyz/pinout/ground) on the Raspberry Pi.
+2. Attach another [alligator wire clip](https://www.amazon.com/Goupchn-Alligator-Breadboard-Flexible-Electrical/dp/B08M5P6LHR/) to your 5V pump motor's negative wire, and connect it to [pin 39 (ground)](https://pinout.xyz/pinout/ground) on the Raspberry Pi.
-3. Connect the COM (Common) pin on the relay to [Pin 1 (3.3V)](https://pinout.xyz/pinout/3v3_power) on the Pi.
+3. Connect the COM (common) pin on the relay to [pin 1 (3.3V)](https://pinout.xyz/pinout/3v3_power) on the Pi.
-4. Connect the 5V pin on the relay to [Pin 2 (5V)](https://pinout.xyz/pinout/5v_power) on the Pi.
+4. Connect the 5V pin on the relay to [pin 2 (5V)](https://pinout.xyz/pinout/5v_power) on the Pi.
-5. Connect the GND pin on the relay to [Pin 14 (Ground)](https://pinout.xyz/pinout/ground) on the Pi.
+5. Connect the GND pin on the relay to [pin 14 (ground)](https://pinout.xyz/pinout/ground) on the Pi.
-6. Connect the IN pin on the relay to the [Pin 8 (GPIO 14)](https://pinout.xyz/pinout/pin8_gpio14) on the Pi.
+6. Connect the IN pin on the relay to the [pin 8 (GPIO 14)](https://pinout.xyz/pinout/pin8_gpio14) on the Pi.

 {{% alert title="Tip" color="tip" %}}

-To complete the steps, you must insert the end of the jumper wires into the pin gates on the relay module and tighten the screws on these gates with your screwdriver to close the wires inside.
+To complete the steps, insert the ends of the jumper wires into the pin gates on the relay module and tighten the screws on these gates with your screwdriver to close the wires inside.

 {{% /alert %}}